GRAPH ICON

 Drill hole positioning, orientation and length is determined via data interpretation on historical drill hole sections as well as in our current 3D model, based on the objectives of confirming continuity of the known higher grade gold mineralization near surface, at depth and along strike, and to discover new gold mineralization, all of which could have a significant positive impact on the potential for increasing the mineral resources at Douay.

 Core boxes are brought to the Maple Gold core logging and storage facility at the Douay Camp at the end of each shift by the drill contractor.
-Qualified Geologists examine the drill core to determine if the proposed target has been intersected and to insure that drill core integrity is up to quality standards. .
+Qualified Geologists examine the drill core to determine if the proposed target has been intersected and to ensure that drill core integrity is up to quality standards. .
 The Qualified Geologist instructs the drillers and/or foreman to either continue the drilling or stop the hole.

 At the completion of each drill hole, the casing is left in place on instructions from the Qualified Geologist, and a numbered red cap is placed over the protruding casing.
 The numbered cap is usually accompanied by a 1.5-meter-long red metal spike topped by a red metal flag to indicate the location of the drill hole for future surface surveying.

 Once core boxes have been received by Maple Gold at their core facility, a Qualified Geologist or Technician arranges core boxes on the core facility floor or temporary tables in numeric order from box 1 onwards.
-Core boxes are then opened and interval blocks are checked for proper location.
+Core boxes are then opened, and interval blocks are checked for proper location.
 The Qualified Technician verifies these intervals using a measuring tape, making sure the correct depth is written on each block, and the final depth for each box is noted on the core box.
-The Qualified Technician will identify and tag each box with an aluminum metal tag writing the drill hole number and from-to intervals, and will measure the Rock Quality Designation or RQD of the drill core and record the rock quality values.
+The Qualified Technician will identify and tag each box with an aluminum metal tag writing the drill hole number and from-to intervals and will measure the Rock Quality Designation or RQD of the drill core and record the rock quality values.

-The Qualified Geologist describes the drill core features in the GEOTIC Logging system.
+The Qualified Geologist describes the drill core features in the MX Deposit Logging system.
 While describing or logging the drill core, the Qualified Geologist marks intervals for core sampling.
 In the resource area core sampling is continuous, in exploration areas sampling can be selective, based on where alteration or mineralization is present.
 The Qualified Geologist marks the drill core with a colored wax pencil (usually in red) according to the actual intervals to be sampled and these continuous sampling lines are identified with a perpendicular line at the start and at the end of the intervals.

 For Quality Control, the Qualified Geologist and Qualified Technician prepare sample duplicates from a quarter split of the half-sampled core.
 The method is to split ¼ core of the original sample leaving ½ core remaining as witness in the core box.
 The results are reconciled with other ½ core samples by averaging the two ¼ field duplicate split results - the average of the two ¼ splits should be comparable to a sample of the same ½ core.

-Blank samples usually consists of a homogenous marble that is known to contain only background metal values.
-Both low-grade and high-grade rock standards are also inserted into the sample stream, Insertion frequency follows industry-standard practice of at least 5% total (we use 6.5%) QA/QC samples including duplicates, standards and blanks.
+Blank samples usually consist of a homogenous marble that is known to contain only background metal values.
+Both low-grade and high-grade rock standards are also inserted into the sample stream, Insertion frequency follows industry-standard practice of at least 5% total (we use 6.5%) QA/QC samples including duplicates, standards, and blanks.
 Subsequently, about 5% of the sample pulps are re-analyzed by a different laboratory for control purposes.
 Multi-element major and trace element geochemistry is done approximately every 20 samples for rock type identification and alteration vectoring.